ruka-dean/ai-natural-language-cli-tool/README.md

 - 🛡️ **Robust Error Handling**: Handles missing Ollama, no history, network issues
 - 🔄 **Multi-Command Support**: Generates and executes multiple commands for complex tasks
 - 🎯 **Flexible Execution**: Choose to run all commands, step through individually, or skip
+- ⏭️ **Interactive Mode**: Execute all commands with option to skip individual ones

 ## Prerequisites